Io-Sparks/RaspberryPiFoundationJobTest/gemini/development_history.md

 14. **Implementation of Core Assembly Time Requirement**:
     *   **Problem**: A key requirement was missed: the assembly process was instantaneous.
 The rules state that assembly should take 4 simulation steps, during which the worker is busy.
     *   **Decision**: Implemented the 4-tick assembly delay.
 The `Worker` class was updated with an `assembly_timer`.
 All strategies (`individual`, `team`, `hivemind`) were modified to start this timer instead of creating a product instantly.
 The main `simulation.py` loop was updated to decrement the timer for all workers at each step.
 This makes the simulation significantly more realistic and accurate.

+15. **Correcting Invalid Configurations**:
+    *   **Bug**: The reporting script was generating and testing physically impossible scenarios where there were more workers than available space on the conveyor belt.
+    *   **Decision**: Implemented a two-level fix.
+First, the logic in `reporting.py` was corrected to ensure it only generates valid configurations.
+Second, a validation check was added to the `Simulation` class constructor in `simulation.py` to make it raise a `ValueError` if an invalid configuration is ever provided.
+This was then verified with a new unit test.